 — automated patch clamp, drug discovery, ion channels, QPatch II, Sophion

-Sophion authored paper addresses the challenge of safety pharmacology in the elderly
+Sophion-authored paper addresses the challenge of safety pharmacology in the elderly

 Despite the looming problems that a growing elderly population causes drug discovery, limited, concrete solutions have been offered to address medicinal developments for the elderly.
 This threatens to engulf societies across the world.

-In a thought-provoking review, ex-Pfizer safety pharmacology expert Bernard Fermini and Sophion scientist Damian Bell have called on the drug discovery community to open discussions and act to develop and implement adequate, robust, and safe testing of medicines for the aging demographic.
+In a thought-provoking review, ex-Pfizer safety pharmacology expert Bernard Fermini and Sophion scientist Damian Bell have called on the drug discovery community to open discussions and act to develop and implement adequate, robust, and safe testing of medicines for the ageing demographic.

 — automated patch clamp, hIPSC, ion channels, QPatch II, Sophion, stem cells